What to Do After the Interview

+In the fast-paced world of job hunting, interviews remain essential.
 We’ve all heard the best practices before and during a job interview — dressing professionally, maintaining eye contact, answering practice questions, researching the company and so on.
-But what about tips for after the interview?
+But what happens after the interview?
 We’ve created this list of essential post-interview tips to help job candidates leave a lasting impression on employers and hiring managers.

 What to Do After an Interview